 The distribution of money income is substantially more unequal among the elderly than it is among the nonelderly.
-In 1983, nearly half (43 percent) of the families with a head or a spouse age 65 or older had money incomes below \$15,000, compared to only one-fourth (25 percent) of the families with no elderly member.
-The concentration of older families was greatest between \$7,500 and \$12,500, while the distribution of nonelderly families was fairly even, with the greatest concentration between \$20,000 and \$27,500.

-There is a greater concentration of nonelderly families than elderly families at the very lowest income level (\$2,500), indicating the better income protection available for the elderly poor as opposed to the nonelderly poor.
+In 1984, 39 percent of the families with a head age 65 or older had money incomes below \$15,000, compared to only 21 percent of the nonelderly families.
+There is a greater concentration of nonelderly families than elderly families at the very lowest income level, indicating the better income protection available for the elderly poor as opposed to the nonelderly poor.
+(See chart 3-2.)

-SOURCE: U.S. Bureau of the Census, Current Population Reports, Unpublished Data.
+SOURCE: U.S. Bureau of the Census, Current Population Reports, Unpublished Data